 Each land also has a shop.
 In the shop you can purchase the photo albums and autograph books that will allow you to collect the photos and signatures of the characters located in that land.
 You can also buy a range of different Disney-themed clothing, from T-shirts of particular characters to complete costumes to make you look like a fairy.
 Also sold are a range of badges, named 'Pins'.

-Each land has its own unique selection of background music from appropriate Disney films.
+Each land also has its own unique selection of background music from appropriate Disney films.
 So for example you can hear the theme from The Rocketeer (1991) in Tomorrowland, 'The Ballad of Davy Crocket' (1955) in Frontierland and 'Summer Magic' from the 1963 film of the same name in Main Street USA.

 Different badges, called 'pins', are used to track your progress throughout.
 Each attraction completed will award you with a pin depending on how well you have completed the attraction's mini-games.
 These come in differing levels; bronze, silver, gold and platinum.

-Many of the mini games can be enjoyed in a two-player mode.
 Exploring the virtual park can be done from a seated position and involves a small degree of waving and pointing, with optional voice commands available.
 Most of the mini-games require players to wave their arms although some may require varying degrees of crouching, standing and/or jumping.
 Players with limited mobility should be able to play the majority of the games to some degree, but may not be able to get the maximum available number of points.
+Many of the mini games can be enjoyed in a two-player mode.

 Interacting with Characters

 - Dance – you and the character do a little dance.
+Action: Bow

 - Autograph – the character signs your autograph book (assuming you have bought the correct autograph book from the appropriate Disneyland shop).
 Action: Hold out arms as if passing an autograph book

 - Take photo – you and the character pose for a selfie (if you have bought the correct photo album from the appropriate Disneyland shop).
 Action: Hold arm out right in front of you as if taking a photo with a smart phone.

 - Goodbye – you say farewell to the character.
+Action: Wave.

 Each character reacts to the different commands in a different way, with many having a range of responses for each request.
 Many characters when you greet them will ask if you will go on a quest for them.
 These are typically to locate hidden objects around the park or to take photographs of the different places.
 Sometimes you are asked to buy specific clothing.
-So for example you have to have the Space Ranger costume in order to be trained as a Space Ranger by Buzz Lightyear.
+So for example you have to buy and wear the Space Ranger costume in order to be trained as a Space Ranger by Buzz Lightyear.
 Or you might be asked to play a mini-game and complete a specific challenge within it.
 Going on these quests, which are of differing difficulties, helps you earn badges and money.